sharpevb/Cabbage-Collector/README.md

 Play here: https://sharpevb.github.io/Cabbage-Collector/

 ## <img src="assets/images/bokchoy.png" height="40" width="40"> Background
 So you're sitting there, wondering what to make for you annual work cookout.
 We've all been there, right?
 As you scroll allrecipes or Food Network, it dawns on you: your meemaw's famous fermented cabbage recipes!
-But she used to make four different kinds, how could you possible choose which one?
+But she used to make four different kinds, how could you possibly choose just one?

 ## <img src="assets/images/red.png" height="40" width="40"> How to Play
 In order to impress your coworkers, you need to collect as many cabbages needed to start your dishes.